-Early 2020 is the best time to be thinking about the Southwest Companion Pass.
+Early 2021 is the best time to be thinking about the Southwest Companion Pass.
 WHY?
-Because if you earn your pass in early 2020, your pass will be good through the end of 2021!
-Get going now and maximize your free travel. =)
+Because if you earn your pass in early 2021, your pass will be good through the end of 2022!

 The companion pass is quite simply the best thing in free travel for most domestic travelers.
 If you don’t take big international vacations, you’re probably always looking to Southwest for the best deals on domestic travel (and some nearby Int’l destinations).
 Regardless of the companion pass, we love using Southwest Rapid Rewards because this airline and its miles rock!
 They allow free bags and their miles are normally great miles to the cash value.
 If you are booking 14+ days out, you can normally find super deals on using your points for nonstop routes.

 Also, unlike other airlines, Southwest has no cancellation fees for using miles.
 You can cancel at any time and get your miles back immediately.
 That’s why my wife and I love SW points so much.
 If we’re 50/50 on taking a trip, we can book the flights and know that we can always cancel.
 An example… in 2017, I was so excited about going to a Coldplay concert in Mexico City.
 But in Denver, snow was in the forecast for my flight, so I booked another flight the next day on Southwest as a backup.
 When I was able to make my original flight, I canceled the Southwest flight for free and got all of my miles back.